 In the following section we present and discuss the OLS/HAC results.
-We also report on various robustness checks, including Tobit estimation, parametric spatial process models, and the introduc-
+We also report on various robustness checks, including Tobit estimation, parametric spatial process models, and the introduction of various forms of spatial heterogeneity using fixed effects and spatially varying parameters.